 "We wanted to develop a piece of communication that was truthful and that speaks to consumers in an intelligent way," Brill said.
 "We also want to reassure consumers that our interest is in producing the safest chicken."

-Brill said the company has introduced 23 additional processes to reduce the rates of salmonella at the company’s processing plants.
-Also, Foster Farms has been working with the University of California, looking at consumers’ food safety habits.
-The goal is to spotlight where consumers can improve their handling of raw chicken.
+Brill said the company has introduced 23 additional processes to reduce the rates of salmonella at the company's processing plants.
+Also, Foster Farms has been working with the University of California looking at consumers' food safety habits.
+The goal is to spotlight where consumers can improve the handling of raw chicken.

-Christine Bruhn, director of the Center for Consumer Research at the University of California, Davis, is analyzing the data that includes videotape of 120 people preparing chicken in their own kitchens.
+Christine Bruhn, director of the Center for Consumer Research at the University of California at Davis, is analyzing the data that includes videotape of 120 people preparing chicken in their own kitchens.

-Bruhn did a similar study in 2010, looking at how people prepare hamburgers.
-She found: 22 percent did not cook their burgers to the appropriate temperature; only 4 percent used a meat thermometer; and less than half washed their hands before cooking.
+Bruhn did a similar study in 2010 looking at how people prepare hamburgers.
+She found: 22% did not cook their burgers to the appropriate temperature; only 4% used a meat thermometer; and less than half washed their hands before cooking.